Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 650 Ti should in theory be much better than the GeForce 8300 GS (OEM) overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 650 Ti should perform quite a bit faster than the GeForce 8300 GS (OEM) overall. (explain)

-Texel RateThe GeForce GTX 650 Ti should be quite a bit (approximately 3200%) more effective at texture filtering than the GeForce 8300 GS (OEM). (explain)
+Texel RateThe GeForce GTX 650 Ti will be a lot (more or less 3200%) better at anisotropic filtering than the GeForce 8300 GS (OEM). (explain)

-Pixel RateThe GeForce GTX 650 Ti is a lot (approximately 1550%) more effective at FSAA than the GeForce 8300 GS (OEM), and also able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 650 Ti is much (approximately 1550%) faster with regards to FSAA than the GeForce 8300 GS (OEM), and also should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison